 - Trading crypto currencies comes with a fee of at least 2.5%

 - You’ll pay 2% for ATM withdrawals at home or abroad above AUD350 in any given month

 Revolut has 27 currencies available for use - if you need more, or want to compare your options, consider a foreign currency account from Wise.
-You can send and receive 50+ currencies using the mid-market exchange rate, for low transparent fees, and get access to smart perks to make managing your money across borders easier.
+You can hold, send and convert 40+ currencies using the mid-market exchange rate, for low transparent fees, and get access to smart perks to make managing your money across borders easier.
 We’ll cover this in more detail later.